COME TO LIVE HERE

 Think of a cruise ship on land.
 Perfect for those who physically and mentally are doing great.

-Ideal for Elders who need more care but still want to maintain a certain level of independence.
+Ideal for older adults who need more care but still want to maintain a certain level of independence.

-A type of assisted living for Elders with some form of diagnosed memory loss.
+A type of assisted living for older adults with some form of diagnosed memory loss.

-Short or long-term care for Elders requiring rehabilitation, or who suffer from serious health issues requiring complex medical services.
+Short or long-term care for older adults requiring rehabilitation, or who suffer from serious health issues requiring complex medical services.

 A type of care that focuses on the physical, spiritual and mental needs as well as pain issues of the chronically ill.